ravichas/AMPL-Tutorial/data_curation/README.md

 sys     0m59.148s
 ```

-## Guidelines on how to extract data (the contents for `DB` database folder) from the databases
+## Guidelines on how to extract data (the contents of the `DB` database folder) from the databases

 ### ExCAPE-DB

-Visit Excape download site, https://zenodo.org/record/2543724#.YMtnGahKguU,
+Visit the Excape site, https://zenodo.org/record/2543724#.YMtnGahKguU,
-and download the latest dataset.
+to download the latest dataset.
 The dataset file will be a xz format compressed file.
 To uncompress, use the following command:
 (At the time of download, v2 was available; please check the downloaded file and replace the
 filename accordingly)
 xz -d pubchem.chembl.dataset4publication_inchi_smiles_v2.tsv.xz

-Warning: the uncompressed file could take upto ~20 GB.
+Warning: the uncompressed file could take up to ~20 GB.

 Here is how you can extract a single target (ex.
 HTR3A) related data using the following Linux shell command,
 ```
 awk -F'\t' '$9 == "HTR3A"'  pubchem.chembl.dataset4publication_inchi_smiles.tsv > temp
 ```
-Here are the first few lines of the dataset
+Here are the first few lines of the dataset:
 ```
 Ambit_InchiKey  Original_Entry_ID       Entrez_ID       Activity_Flag   pXC50   DB      Original_Assay_ID       Tax_ID  Gene_Symbol     Ortholo
 g_Group InChI   SMILES